-Check that door(s) are not damaged and that they open and close properly from the outside.

-Hinges should be secure with seals intact.

-Check that mirror(s) and mirror brackets are not damaged and are mounted securely with no loose fittings.
+- Check that door(s) are not damaged and that they open and close properly. - · Hinges should be secure with seals intact. - Check that mirror(s) and mirror brackets are not damaged and are mounted securely with no loose fittings. - · Check door window for damage and excessive dirt